irmen/prog8/docs/source/programming.rst

 You can also reference idendifiers defined elsewhere in your code.

 .. attention::
-    **Data type conversion (during calculations):**
+    **Data type conversion (during calculations) and floating point handling:**

     BYTE values used in arithmetic expressions (calculations) will be automatically converted into WORD values if the calculation needs that to store the resulting value.
 Once a WORD value is used, all other results will be WORDs as well
     (there's no automatic conversion of WORD into BYTE).

-    *There is never an automatic conversion into floating point values, and the compiler will NOT issue a warning for this.*
+    When a floating point value is used in a calculation, the result will be a floating point, and byte or word values will be automatically converted into floats in this case.
+The compiler will issue a warning though when this happens, because floating point calculations are very slow and possibly unintended!

-    If you require float precision, you'll have to first convert into a floating point explicitly using the ``flt`` builtin function.
+    Calculations with integers will not result in floating point values;
-    For example, this means that if you divide two integer values (say: ``32500 / 99``) the result will be the integer floor division (328) rather than the floating point result (328.2828282828283).
+    if you divide two integer values (say: ``32500 / 99``) the result will be the integer floor division (328) rather than the floating point result (328.2828282828283).
 If you need the full precision, you'll have to write ``flt(32500) / 99`` (or if they're constants, simply ``32500.0 / 99``), to make sure the first operand is a floating point value.